-With all four semi-finalists of this years FA Cup coming from the top division, it was set to be a gripping final.
+When all four semi-finalists of an FA Cup come from the top division, it was set to be a gripping final.
 Though it did not disappoint, this time the underdogs did not prevail.
+The 128th FA Cup in 2008-2009 is noted for having the fastest goal in FA Cup history.

 The FA Cup is widely considered one of the most captivating competitions in British, if not world, football.
 All those that have experienced the competition either as a player or as a fan will undoubtedly agree that it has a certain intangible magic.